Book cover

 }

-Interface tests are harder to write, at least compared to unit tests and even integration tests.
-For example, the Selenium API is more complex than that of JUnit.
-Also, the test must handle interface events, like timeouts that occur when a page takes longer than usual to load.
-Interface tests are also more fragile, meaning they can break due to minor changes in the interface.
-For example, if the name of the search field on Google’s main page changes, the previous test has to be updated.
-However, when compared to the alternative—conducting the test manually—they are still competitive and have their benefits.
+End-to-end tests are more challenging to write than unit tests and even integration tests.
+For instance, the Selenium API is more complex than that of JUnit.
+Moreover, the test must handle interface events, such as timeouts that occur when a page takes longer than usual to load.
+End-to-end tests are also more susceptible to breaking due to minor changes in the user interface.
+For example, if the name of the search field on Google’s main page changes, the previous test would need to be updated.
+However, when compared to the alternative—conducting the test manually—end-to-end tests remain valuable and offer significant benefits.

 8.9.2 Example: Compiler Test

 When implementing a compiler, we can use both unit and integration tests.
-But end-to-end tests, in this case, tend to be conceptually simpler.
-The reason is that a compiler interface doesn’t have windows and pages with graphical elements.
+However, in this case, end-to-end tests tend to be conceptually simpler.
+This is because a compiler interface doesn’t have windows and pages with graphical elements.
 Instead, a compiler receives an input file and produces an output file.
-Thus, to implement end-to-end tests for a compiler C for language X, we should create a set of programs in X, exercising various aspects of this language.
+Therefore, to implement end-to-end tests for a compiler C for language X, we should create a set of programs in X that exercise various aspects of the language.
 For each program P, we should define a set of input and output data.
-Preferably, the output should be in a simple format, like a list of strings.
-In this context, the end-to-end tests are as follows: first, call C to compile each program P; then, run P with the defined input and verify if the result is as expected.
-This script is an end-to-end test, as we are exercising all modules of the compiler.
+Ideally, the output should be in a simple format, such as a list of strings.
+In this context, the end-to-end tests proceed as follows: first, call C to compile each program P; then, run P with the defined input and verify if the result matches the expected output.
+This process constitutes an end-to-end test, as it exercises all modules of the compiler.

-When compared to unit tests, it is harder to locate the code responsible for a failure in end-to-end tests.
-For example, in the case of the compiler tests, we will receive an indication that a program is not executing correctly.
-However, it might be challenging to map this failure to the compiler function responsible for the buggy code.
+Compared to unit tests, identifying the code responsible for a failure in end-to-end tests is more challenging.
+For example, in the case of compiler tests, we may receive an indication that a program is not executing correctly.
+However, it can be difficult to trace this failure to the specific function responsible for the buggy code.

 8.10 Other Types of Testing